Guillermo "Pinky" Mordan

-Guillermo "Pinky" Mordan is Dominican music producer and executive from Harlem, NY.
+Guillermo "Pinky" Mordan is a Dominican music producer and executive from Harlem, NY.
 Pinky started his career with music production at the age of 12 years old.
 By age 17, he founded his own company Mordan Music Inc. to spotlight the global music scene.

-As a producer, Pinky has worked with some of the most influential artists in Latin music and beyond, including Nicky Jam, Fuego, Duran, Notch and Twister El Rey.
-Known for pushing creative boundaries, Pinky pioneered the "champetón" sound—a vibrant fusion of reggaeton and Colombia's rhythmic champeta—showcasing his ability to blend genres and create music that resonates across cultures.
-His deep connection to Latin sounds led him to Colombia where he spent several years promoting and electaing the careers of artists like Eddy & Henry, solidifying their place at the top of the charts.

 On March 18, 2019, Pinky released No Pienses, the first song under the champetón genre along aside known Colombian artist, Twister El Rey, and John Lajara.
 No Pienses was well received in Colombia as it ended up in the top 5 for most played songs in Colombia.

 Musical career

-Under his company Mordan Music, Pinky worked closely with the duo Eddy y Henry, securing a music premiere on Music Choice.
+Under his company Mordan Music, Pinky worked closely with the duo Eddy y Henry.
+Eddy y Henry’s music premiered on Music Choice.
 The project played on both major New York Radio stations La Mega and La X, with songs featuring major recording artist Nicky Jam, Fuego and Notch.
 "Por ti me muero" landed them their first number one record in many cities across Colombia.
 Voler “Eddy” is currently working on his solo project debuting with his single “Young Julio Iglesias” under Mordan Music inc.

 Recording artist John Lajara has landed in top 10 Latin Charts in Colombia under Mordan Music with his single “Nadie Como Tu” featuring Jory Boy showing the capabilities of uniting artist from different nationalities and becoming a success in different parts of the world.